-For discards in commercial fishing operations, the STATs should check in with the NWFSC Groundfish Observer program to obtain estimates of discards and summaries of any available biological information for discarded fish.
+For discards in commercial fishing operations, the STATs should obtain estimates of discards and summaries of any available biological information for discarded fish from the NWFSC Groundfish Observer program.
 Estimates of total commercial fishery discards and discard mortality are reported by the Observer Program in the Groundfish Expanded Mortality Multi-year (GEMM) annual report.
 The STATs should contact the state data stewards and RecFIN to obtain available data for discards by recreational fishers.
 Recreational discards should include both the "released dead" and "released alive" categories, and STATs should describe what they assumed for mortality rates for live-released fish.
 STATs should provide rationale for any assumed discard mortality rate.